 You will need your library card number and have your library account in good standing in order to borrow e-books and access most of our legal databases.
 Don't have a library account?
 Texas residents can register for a library account from home!
 Learn more about how to register for a library account from home.

 The titles below are available to you from home if you have a current library account with us.
 If you don't have a library account with us, Texas residents can register online.
 Learn more about how to register online.

 - By Paul McClung.
 Published by James Publishing.
-2000.
-3rd edition.
+2018.

 This recently revised title has been continually in print for 40 years and contains 650 pre-drafted instructions.
 Supporting legal analysis is included, along with quotations from statutes, discussion of common law, critiques of wayward decisions, and quick reference charts.
 This edition contains a new chapter on Criminal Instruments which includes topics relating to wire, oral, or electronic communications; the Property chapter has new data on the crime of online harassment.

 - By Ronald Eades.
 Published by Lexis Nexis Matthew Bender.
 2006.
 2nd edition.

 "Jury Instructions in Real Estate Litigation, Second Edition, is Professor Eades’ newest title.
 It is a comprehensive collection of jury instructions related to issues most likely to arise in real estate litigation.
 This new edition includes hundreds of instructions, each with supporting authority from all 50 states, commentary regarding the use of the instruction, and collateral references such as pertinent law review articles. " - from the publisher